 It’s easy to see why this is disheartening.
 The rules are very clear that we cannot provide information regarding the reason for an account being blocked.
 We’re not trying to be difficult, but we have to follow the letter of the law.

 In some exceptional circumstances, accounts may look suspicious but when we dig a little deeper, the activity is perfectly reasonable, legal and explicable.
 If this happens, we’ll hold our hands up, unblock the account and apologise to the customer.

 Financial services are regulated for a reason.
 After the inaction that led to the financial crisis, regulators stepped in to stop activities that could reasonably risk people’s money or create illegitimate gains for unscrupulous people.

 To play our part, we follow the rules.
-It means good people don’t lose out to criminal activity, and you can trust that honest money is always safe with Soldo.
+It means good people don’t lose out due to criminal activity, and you can trust that honest money is always safe with Soldo.